May 16, 1984

 Making dinner is already a pain in the butt.
 I exhausted my complete repertoire the first night with spaghetti.
 The second night featured tuna casserole (neither of us wants to take credit for that), and Bruce made omlettes last night.
 I’m using frozen hamburger patties, corn, tomato paste and some salsa, cooking it together and serving it on a plate of spaghetti noodles.
 It’s very hot.
 I told Bruce it’s like the 5-way Cincinnati chili I used to eat growing up.
 (This meal stayed with us a few days, if you know what I mean, and was not repeated the rest of the trip.)

-After dinner, I walked down to the shore and listed to the lowing of a solitary cow on a finger of land across the lake.
+After dinner, I walked down to the shore and listened to the lowing of a solitary cow on a finger of land across the lake.
 It was a very peaceful place to watch the sunset.